 You will pay one regular repayment into a trust account and the funds will be distributed to your creditors according to the terms of your Debtstroyer Agreement.

 Debt Agreement FAQs

 A Debt Agreement is a legally binding agreement between you and your creditors outlining a new repayment arrangement – one which you can afford.
-Part 9 Debt Agreements are legislated by the Australian Government and provide an affordable, safe way to repay your debts.
+Part 9 Debt Agreements are legislated under the Bankruptcy Act 1966 and provide an affordable, safe way to repay your debts.

 Debt Rescue will approach your creditors with a Debt Agreement proposal and let them know how much you can afford towards your debts per month.
 Your creditors must vote on the proposal and if accepted, you may only have to repay a small percentage of each dollar you owe.
 This drastically reduces your debt amount, making them more affordable.